nkumar007/1.Trends2025webpage/Readme.md

 ## Learnings from this:

 - Positioning in CSS
-- When to make use margins and paddings
+- When to make use of margins and paddings
 - How to size images without cropping them
-- This site desktop responsive only
+- This site is desktop responsive only

 ## Time Taken: